 Things are really changing for the better in the country.
 The tourism promotion says it all: ‘Colombia, the only risk is wanting to stay’.

 Anthony Bergin is deputy director of ASPI.
-Image courtesy of Department of Defence.
+He travelled to Colombia courtesy of the Brenthurst Foundation.
+Image courtesy of Flickr user Colombian National Police.